-Visions of pink and white blossoms most likely bring to mind Japan or Washington DC.
-But right here in Hong Kong, it’s possible to partake in hanami, the flower viewing rite of spring.
+Cherry blossoms in Hong Kong?
+Visions of pink and white blossoms are more commonly associated with Japan or Washington DC.
+But it’s possible to partake in hanami, the flower viewing rite of spring, right here in Hong Kong.
 In 2018, 400 cherry trees and other spring-flowering varietals were planted at Ngong Ping, making it the city’s newest blossom hotspot.
 Here are five other places where you can stop and smell the sakura.

 Kwan Kung Pavilion, Cheung Chau

 Once a cluster of fishing villages, the small southern island of Cheung Chau still moves at a slower pace than much of Hong Kong.
 It’s also the setting of Kwan Kung Pavilion, a traditional red Chinese pavilion with burning incense, a green tiled roof and, come spring, the pink petals of 10 Taiwanese cherry trees.
 Step into the temple to admire a 2.5-metre-tall statue of its namesake, a Han dynasty general deified as the ‘God of War’, made from a single camphor tree.

 How to Get There: Take a ferry from Central Pier 5 to Cheung Chau and walk about 10 minutes to reach the pavilion on Kwun Yam Wan Road

 At 22 hectares, Hong Kong’s largest public park spreads out along Tolo Harbour in the New Territories and contains some of the most diverse cherry blossoms in Hong Kong.
 This includes the yoshino cherry, a gorgeous flowering tree with almond-scented blossoms that turn white as they mature.
 Tai Po also features the Fuji cherry, notable for its light pink, paper-thin blooms and zig-zagging branches.
 You’re likely to encounter palm trees, camellia and rose species, too, while strolling the grounds.